Skip to main content

 The move total combines HMRC Stamp Duty Land Tax on the new property with the typical UK transaction friction: a 1.5% estate-agent fee on the sale, a £1,500 survey, £2,500 of combined sale and purchase legal fees, £2,000 removals and a 1.5% chain contingency on the trade-up.

-The extend total uses 2026 London £/m² ranges by extension type and specification tier, grossed up with 15% professional fees, 20% VAT and a 10% contingency on (build + fees).
+The extend total uses 2026 London £/m² rates by extension type, location tier (prime central / inner / outer) and specification tier, grossed up with 15% professional fees, 20% VAT and a 10% contingency on (build + fees).

 The calculator's headline is out-of-pocket cost.
 The capital uplift from an extension is a separate consideration: